Everything About Tri-Merge Credit Reports and How They Work

 Can I Order My Own Tri-Merge Credit Report?

 Tri-merge credit reports are available to lenders, but not generally to individuals.
-A lender may be willing to share with you the tri-merge credit report they pulled in your application process.
-A credit counselor who offers first-time homebuyer programs may also be able to pull a tri-merge credit report for you in a credit review process, but there may be a fee for that service.
+However, a lender may be willing to share with you the tri-merge credit report they pulled in your application process.
+A credit counselor who offers first-time homebuyer programs may also be able to pull a tri-merge credit report for you in a credit review process, but they may charge a fee for it.

-However, you can — and it’s a good idea to do this — request a free copy of your credit report from AnnualCreditReport.com.
+However, you can — and it’s a good idea to — request a free copy of your credit report from AnnualCreditReport.com.

 You can request a free copy of your credit report once a week from each of the three major credit bureaus.
-Reviewing all three of your credit reports will give you much of the same information as is included in a tri-merge credit report.
+Reviewing all three of your credit reports will give you much of the same information that’s included in a tri-merge credit report.

 The Takeaway

-For consumers, the key takeaway on three-in-one credit reports is simple – take a disciplined and diligent stance on your credit, review your credit reports on a regular basis, and ensure key issues like on-time payments and credit utilization rates are in good standing.
+For consumers, the main takeaway of three-in-one credit reports is simple — take a disciplined and diligent stance on your credit, review your credit reports regularly, and ensure decisive issues, such as on-time payments and credit utilization rates, are in good standing.

 FAQ